LBrull/SpeechRecognition/README.md

 ![Attention training](/images/att_6k_8ep_1v.JPG)

-We see how the model learns to Begin the sentences with a capital letter.
+We see how the model learns to begin the sentences with a capital letter.
 It also learns that only one space is placed between words.

 If we look now a prediction of the attention model we can see this: